Multi-scale Context-aware Network with Transformer for Gait Recognition: Proposed Method

 \subsubsection{Global Relation Modeling}

 To achieve global interactions, we use transformer to construct multi-scale relation modeling across the whole sequence.
 As discussed in \cite{transformer, vit, swin}, position encoding (PE) plays an important role to achieve permutation-variant modeling in transformers.
 Considering the various lengths of gait sequences, we adopt conditional position encoding\cite{CondTrans} to extract PE, which can fit the sequence length adaptively.
-As shown in Figure. \ref{fig:global relation modeling}, PE is obtained by applying 1D depth-wise convolutions with kernel size of 3 on $T_{A_l}$, which produces feature $T_{tran} \in \mathbb{R}^{B \times K \times N \times C}$.
-Following MHA in \cite{transformer}, we conduct three feature transformations with three learnable matrix weights $W_q$, $W_k$ and $W_v$, which are formulated as:
+As shown in Figure. \ref{fig:global_relation}, PE is obtained by applying 1D depth-wise convolutions with kernel size of 3 on $T_{A_l}$, which produces feature $T_{trans} \in \mathbb{R}^{B \times K \times N \times C}$.
+Following \cite{transformer}, we first apply a layer normalization on $T_{trans}$ and then conduct three feature transformations with three learnable matrix weights $W_q$, $W_k$ and $W_v$, which are formulated as:

 where $W_q$, $W_k$ and $W_v$ are all with the dimension of $N_{head} \times C \times C/N_{head}$, and $N_{head}$ denotes the number of heads.
 Then, the attention matrix is obtained by multiplying $T_q$ with $T_k$ followed by a Softmax normalization: